javascript-tutorial/en.javascript.info/5-network/05-fetch-api/article.md

 These options govern how `fetch` sets HTTP `Referer` header.

 That header contains the url of the page that made the request.
-In most scenarios, it plays a very minor informational role, but sometimes, for security purposes, it makes sense to remove or modify it.
+In most scenarios, it plays a very minor informational role, but sometimes, for security purposes, it makes sense to remove or shorten it.
-.

 **The `referrer` option allows to set any `Referer` within the current origin) or disable it.**